Bike Lock Jammed? How to fix it in 2 simple steps!

 How can you tell where the problem is?
 It’s simple...

-If the key won’t go in the lock or it won’t turn properly, then obviously the problem is in the mechanism.
+If the key won’t go all the way into the lock or it won’t turn properly, then obviously the problem is in the key hole!

-But if the key slides in easily and turns freely but the lock still won’t open, then the problem is probably where the two parts join.
+But if the key slides in easily and turns freely but the lock still won’t open, then the problem is probably where the two parts of the lock join.

-A jammed mechanism can be caused by dirt and debris, frozen water, rust or simply misaligned discs.
+A jammed key hole can be caused by dirt and debris, frozen water, rust or simply misaligned discs.